magomimmo/modern-cljs/doc/second-edition/tutorial-10.md

 To make the above mechanics more clear, we also update the `init` function by wrapping the `validate-forma` listener inside an anonymous function taking the event `e` as argument.
-If you want, you can can safetly leave it as before.
+If you want, you can can safely leave it as before.

 ```clj
 (defn ^:export init []